libretro/libretro-super/README.iKarith.md

    libretro-super to meet them.
 We may have to jump through a few hoops to deal with where things are installed.
 For example, our scripts might be best run using the same /usr/bin/env tactic used by Python developers to avoid hard-coding a path that isn't portable.
+I'm told that the byuu, the primary developer behind bsnes/higan, has a philosophy of not limiting himself to legacy cruft when something better exists.
+To the extent that is actually a reasonable thing to do, it's not a bad idea.

    This doesn't solve the core build dependency issue by itself, but it does assure that if the libretro-super user has installed the prerequisites for